MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/28131-driverentry-saving-pointer-to-buffer.md

     PUNICODE_STRING RegistryPath
     )
 {
-    g_RP = CloneRgistryPath(RegistryPath);  // CloneRegistryPath is an example helper function that copies over the data. return 0;
+    g_RP = CloneRegistryPath(RegistryPath);  // CloneRegistryPath is an example helper function that copies over the data. return 0;
 }
 ```